TokTok/c-toxcore/docs/DHT_Group_Chats_Packet_Spec.md

 `variable bytes: arbitarary data`

 ###### Description
-Contains an arbitrary message which only the intended peer receives.
+Contains an arbitrary message which is only sent to the intended peer.
 A private message must be greater than 0 bytes, and may not exceed `TOX_MAX_MESSAGE_LENGTH` bytes.

 <a name="peer_exit"/>